georglind/georglind.github.com/source/_posts/2015-09-22-nonstandard-analysis.markdown

 ## Hey, wait a minute...

 What have we just done?
-It seams that we have taken the [Cauchy sequences](https://en.wikipedia.org/wiki/Cauchy_sequence) and turned those sequences into numbers themselves... or entities?
+It seems we have taken the [Cauchy sequences](https://en.wikipedia.org/wiki/Cauchy_sequence) and turned those sequences into numbers themselves... or entities?
 Is that all there is to it?

 Well, yes, in part.

 But if you glance back, you may notice that it is not at all obvious.
-The ultrafilter construction is a necessary complication, and it probably explains partly why the hyperreals was not built earlier.
+The ultrafilter construction is a necessary complication, and this complication partly explains why the hyperreals was not built earlier.
 Whether or not you like this construction is of course a subjective matter.
-Currently the main advantage of non-standard analysis seems to be that it allow you to *think* differently about calculus.
+Currently, the main advantage of non-standard analysis, is that it allows you to think *differently* about calculus.

 Instead of thinking about a process where finite elements shrink to zero, the hyperreals allow for a direct construction.
 In essence it makes it easier to extend properties of finite systems into continuous cases.